Skip to main content

 3. Connect with Classmates

-Fewer students and more engaging classes also allow students to better interact and connect with their peers, providing a chance for students to learn from one another and view topics from different viewpoints.
+Fewer students and more engaging classes also make it easier for students to interact and connect with their peers, providing a chance for students to learn from one another and view topics from different perspectives.
 This adds depth to the course material and allows students to better understand one another—for example, offering insight into who they are, what they believe in, and what they have in common.

 4. Get to Know Professors